We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Although a yellow tint is generally seen as an undesirable feature in a regular “white” diamond, when the yellow coloration of a diamond becomes more intense and dominant, it sets its apart as a fancy color diamond and increases its value.

-When we offer advice on buying diamonds, we usually start with the four Cs — cut, clarity, color and carat weight.
+When we offer advice on buying diamonds, we usually start with the diamond 4 Cs — cut, clarity, color and carat weight.
 Each of these characteristics plays a role in a diamond’s beauty and value for money.

 With fancy color diamonds such as yellow diamonds, the normal “rules” of cut, clarity and carat weight still apply.
 However, assessing the color of a yellow diamond is more subjective than the equivalent process for a colorless diamond.